falopez10/instaTags/README.md

 Web App made for Exam 1 from Web Development class at Universidad de los Andes.

+It's a platform that allows users to find the most commonly associated tags to a tag entered as text input.
+The app is designed to show the top 10 associated tags, and the 10 last queries made inside the web page.

 ## Running the demo

 The project is deployed in a [heroku server](https://insta-tags1.herokuapp.com/)